 Isn't as attractive as non-glass casseroles for table presentation

-The tempered glass is safe for the microwave, oven, and freezer.
+The tempered glass is safe for the microwave, pre-heated oven, and freezer.
 And though the glass may look basic, it does have advantages, too.
 You can see whether your masterpiece is getting bubbly and ready to hit the table.
-The lid also aids in-oven visibility and makes it convenient to carry to a party or store leftovers in your refrigerator.
+The lids also make it convenient to carry your casserole to a party or store leftovers in your refrigerator.

 Great performing stoneware by leading French manufacturer